How Long Does a Wire Transfer Take After Closing on a Home?

 Domestic vs. international

-If you’re wiring money from outside the U.S., you can almost guarantee that it will take longer than one business day to arrive, so plan accordingly.
+If you’re wiring money from outside the US, you can almost guarantee that it will take longer than one business day to arrive, so plan accordingly.

 The wire transfer process at closing